After serving as a brand ambassador for two different companies, one of the most common questions professionals ask is how to create a personal brand.

 If you make products or provide services, create behind-the-scenes footage on IGTV and promote through your personal Instagram account.

 If you have answers performing well on Quora, consider making them into a blog post or providing the link to your Quora content on your LinkedIn account.

 Find other publications to write for--Medium is a place I take a few more "risks" with my writing.
 Thrive Global is another platform I have used in the past.
 Find your niche publications and see how you can contribute.
 Don't forget to cross promote your publications on your LinkedIn profile, website, or other platforms!

 Bonus: Learn about SEO (search engine optimization) for internet search engines.
 You can learn a new skill and have your work seen by even more people!

 If you are marketing yourself in the professional arena, you are going to need to be your own best publicist.
 The more adept you become at promoting your content, the more successful you will be.
 Blindly sending resumes won’t be enough in the competitive market—but if you have a strong brand and online presence, you have a greater chance to attract opportunities that actually fit your strengths.

 My final word of advice is to find a way to be unapologetically YOU and then wrap that up into a brand that is marketable to employers.
 You may find that your brand doesn’t appeal to everyone—but the best marketers know if you try to please everyone, you’ll end up impressing no one.
 Find your niche, double down on your strengths with valuable content, and deliver the package to an audience that will appreciate your unique skill set.

-If you would like to learn more about how to market yourself, join a live webinar hosted by Brandon Rhodes May 27th at 4:00pm EST. Registration is at this link: https://bit.ly/marketing_yourself
+If you would like to learn more about how to market yourself, view our previously live webinar hosted by Brandon Rhodes below or at this link.

 From my home page: